This article has been updated and was originally published in January 2020.

-- How to determine which platform is right for your brand
+- Tips to determine which platform is right for you

-- Missteps to avoid when creating paid social campaigns
+- Missteps to avoid with paid social campaigns

-- Ways to make your paid social content stand out
+- Ways to make your social media content stand out

-Whether your audience prefers the professionalism of LinkedIn or the colorful features on Instagram, you can take your paid social campaigns to the next level in 2020 with these tactical tips and tricks.
+Whether your audience prefers the professionalism of LinkedIn or the fun, colorful features on Instagram, you can take your paid social campaigns to the next level in 2022 with these tactical tips and tricks.

 1. Ensure you’re tracking everything properly